Cooper-Softdev/Weather-App/README.md

 The API information provided by LocationIQ - https://locationiq.com/ Trello for kanban board to keep tasks neat and orderly - https://trello.com/ Netlify for hosting the app - https://www.netlify.com/

+## 1. Creating and Hosting the app on netlify with API keys.

+Estimate of time needed to complete: 30 minutes

+Start time: 2:41pm

+Finish time: 2:57pm

+Actual time needed to complete: 16 minutes

+## 2.